muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 AdminLogEvent
 =============

-The `AdminLogEvent <wuyusile.tl.custom.adminlogevent.AdminLogEvent>` object is returned by the `client.iter_admin_log()
+The `AdminLogEvent <flask.tl.custom.adminlogevent.AdminLogEvent>` object is returned by the `client.iter_admin_log()
-<wuyusile.client.chats.ChatMethods.iter_admin_log>` method to easily iterate
+<flask.client.chats.ChatMethods.iter_admin_log>` method to easily iterate
 over past "events" (deleted messages, edits, title changes, leaving members…)

 These are all the properties you can find in it:

-.. currentmodule:: wuyusile.tl.custom.adminlogevent.AdminLogEvent
+.. currentmodule:: flask.tl.custom.adminlogevent.AdminLogEvent

 .. autosummary::
     :nosignatures: